 Definition of Hindsight Bias

-Hindsight bias is a cognitive bias that occurs when people overestimate their ability to predict outcomes, after the fact.
+Hindsight bias is an implicit cognitive bias that occurs when people overestimate their ability to predict outcomes, after the fact.

 For example, although someone may make a prediction, when that prediction fails to materialize, they are likely to say that they “knew it all along.”